 CRI owns a 16-acre plot of land which is accessible to the BDWP site detailed above via approximately 3.2 km of high quality, built to ASSHTO standards roadway.
 Approximately 5 acres of this plot has been developed by CRI as a functional, fenced logistics yard with a load bearing capacity of 5 tons per square metre, with fuel supply, office buildings, sanitary blocks, security and fully licensed to operate as a laydown logistics facility.
-This facility has been without any HSE related incidents since its inception of operations in 2005.
-For the year ended December 31, 2022, CRI incurred additions of \$1,046 (December 31, 2021: \$Nil), with respect to expenditures on the logistics yard.
+During the year ended December 31, 2023, CRI incurred additions of \$Nil (year ended December 31, 2022: \$1,046), in expenditures related to the logistics yard.

-8. SOCIAL CORPORATE RESPONSIBILITY
+7. SOCIAL CORPORATE RESPONSIBILITY